ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/special_selector/webtitle_selector.md

 **webTitle selector** is special selector to identify screen in browser.

-Let's see "https://appium.io/" in Google Chrome.
+Let's see "https://appium.io/" in Google Chrome in Appium Inspector.

 ![Optimizing end of scroll](../../../basic/_images/webtitle_selector.png)